Another relation among the neutrino mass-squared differences?: Introduction

-There are three mass-squared differences, $\Delta m^2_{21}=m^2_2-m^2_1$, $\Delta m^2_{31}=m^2_3-m^2_1$, and $\Delta m^2_{32}=m^2_3-m^2_2$, of which two are regarded as independent~\cite{Denton:2025jkt}.
-For instance, JUNO provides the most precise measurement of~$\Delta m^2_{21}$ to date, reported as~$(7.50\pm0.12)\times10^{-5}~\text{eV}^2$ \cite{JUNO:2025gmd}.
-The NuFIT-6.1 global analysis of neutrino oscillation data, incorporating JUNO's latest achievements, yields $\Delta m^2_{31}=(2.529\pm0.021)\times10^{-3}~\text{eV}^2$ for the normal ordering\footnote{From now on, we will assume the normal mass ordering.}~\cite{Esteban:2026phq}.
-The precision, with which these parameters are constrained, will be shifted well into the sub-percent region in the foreseeable future, particularly due to JUNO.
-Nonetheless, these observables and their inherent consistency condition, $\Delta m^2_{31}-\Delta m^2_{21}=\Delta m^2_{32}$, are insufficient to determine the absolute neutrino masses; the number of unknowns exceeds the number of equations.
-Therefore, additional algebraic relations among the neutrino mass-squared differences would facilitate this determination.
-They could provide both a useful tool for calculations and insights into the underlying mass-generation mechanism.
+There are three mass-squared differences, $\Delta m^2_{21}=m^2_2-m^2_1$, $\Delta m^2_{31}=m^2_3-m^2_1$, and \mbox{$\Delta m^2_{32}=m^2_3-m^2_2$}, of which two are regarded as independent~\cite{Denton:2025jkt}.
+For instance, the JUNO collaboration has reported the most precise measurement of \(\Delta m^2_{21}\) to date, \mbox{\((7.50 \pm 0.12) \times 10^{-5}\)~eV\({}^{2}\)}~\cite{JUNO:2025gmd}.
+The NuFIT-6.1 global analysis of neutrino oscillation data, including the JUNO latest results, yields \mbox{$\Delta m^2_{31}=(2.529\pm0.021)\times10^{-3}~\text{eV}^2$} for normal ordering\footnote{Throughout this work, we assume normal ordering ($\Delta m^2_{31}>0$).}~\cite{Esteban:2026phq}.
+Both parameters are expected to be measured independently at a sub-percent level in the near future, particularly by JUNO~\cite{JUNO:2022mxj}.
+In this regard, it becomes important to take into account sub-leading corrections, such as matter effects~\cite{Khan:2019doq}.
+Nonetheless, these observables and their inherent consistency condition, \mbox{$\Delta m^2_{31}-\Delta m^2_{21}=\Delta m^2_{32}$}, are insufficient to determine the absolute neutrino masses; the number of unknowns exceeds the number of equations.
+Therefore, additional precise mathematical relations among the neutrino mass-squared differences could aid this determination.
+They could provide useful calculational tools as well as insights into the underlying mass-generation mechanism.
+The fact that neutrinos are at least six orders of magnitude lighter than the charged leptons points toward physics beyond the Standard Model.